Callenowy/next-tw-template/README.md

 ## <a name="license">License</a>

-The Stack App is software licensed under the [MIT license](LICENSE).
+The Next.js + Tailwind template is software licensed under the [MIT license](LICENSE).